DeltDamien/VoodooTechnicalTest/README.md

 - **User Feedback**:
   - Display a clear error message to the user (e.g., "This offer is no longer available.").
-  - Trigger immediatly a new offer to show to player to make him continue his purchase
+  - Trigger immediatly a new offer to show to player to make him continue his purchase.

 ---